-To validate the data from the two counting rings methods, oxygen isotopic measurements (δ18O) were carried out on “spot” samples collected sequentially from the umbo to the ventral edge of 3 shells of different dimensions for each site.
+To validate the data from the two counting rings methods, oxygen isotopic measurements (δ18O) were carried out on “spot” samples collected sequentially using a handheld Dremel-type rotary tool equipped with a 0.5 mm dental diamond drill bit.
+The drill was operated intermittently, applying minimal pressure to avoid frictional heating and prevent damage to the shells.
+The samples for δ18O were taken from the umbo to the ventral edge of 3 shells of different sizes for each site.
 Dried homogenized powdered samples were treated with helium, and then an acidified solution consisting of 104% orthophosphoric acid was added and left to react for 1 hour at 70 °C. Each sample was analyzed using a Thermo Gasbench preparation system attached to a Thermo Delta V Advantage mass spectrometer in continuous flow mode.
 Each run of samples was accompanied by ten reference carbonates (Carrara Z) and two control samples (Fletton Clay).
 Carrara Z has been calibrated to VPDB using the international standard NBS19.

 References